FAST node deployment

 It is suggested that you use the Docker Community Edition (CE).
 However, any Docker edition can be used.

 A dialog window will appear.
-Give a meaningful name to the proxy node and select the Create button.
+Give a meaningful name to the node and select the Create button.
 The guide suggests that you use the name

 In order to do that, create a text file and add the following text to it: